SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

 in the declaration ``let x: Int8 = 42``.

 ..
 The list of ExpressibleBy... protocols above also appears in Declarations_EnumerationsWithRawCaseValues.
+..
+ExpressibleByNilLiteral is left out of the list because conformance to it isn't recommended.

 .. syntax-grammar::